Not All Salary Surveys are Created Equal

 When I google “geographic differentials” for various cities (my Friday nights are boring…) I’m generally surprised at the abundance of misinformation out there that can create problems for Compensation practitioners.

 Ignoring the fact that google results confuse the cost of living with the cost of labor, the misinformation I find frequently is that most online tools give a single percent as a geographic differential for a location.
 For example, the tools may say it costs 15% more to work in Seattle than in Denver or 20% more in San Francisco than in Dallas.
-While one number may make sense to most people and may be generally accurate on the whole, it is an oversimplification of a complex challenge companies face.
+While one number may make sense to most people and may be generally accurate on the whole, it is an oversimplification of the complex challenge companies face.

 Geographic Differentials are Complex